the enchanting tale of dB measurement new must-read blog article form DECIBEL

 While 7 dB is extremely faint, it's just above the threshold of human hearing, which typically starts at 0 dB.
 This means that in an incredibly quiet environment, a person with excellent hearing might just detect it.
 Moving up the scale, how loud is 1 decibel?
 One decibel is the smallest change in sound level that the average human ear can detect, but it is still very soft.

-Is it OK to listen to 80 decibels?
+Is it OK to listen to 80 dB?

 Exposure to 80 dB, comparable to city traffic noise, is generally safe for up to 8 hours a day.
 However, prolonged exposure can potentially lead to hearing damage.
 For context, how many dB is a human yell?
 A human yell can range from 80 to 105 dB, depending on the individual's vocal strength and distance from the listener.

-Yes, 100 dB is well within the range of human hearing and is comparable to the noise level of a loud motorcycle or a chainsaw.
-While 100 dB is certainly loud, how long is 100dB safe?
-It's advisable to limit exposure to 100 dB to just 15 minutes to avoid hearing damage.
+Yes, 100 dB is well within the range of human hearing and comparable to the noise level of a loud motorcycle or chainsaw.
+While 100 dB is certainly loud, how long is it safe?
+To avoid hearing damage, it's advisable to limit exposure to 100 dB to just 15 minutes.

 At the quieter end of the spectrum, is 40 dB too loud to sleep?